Envision Language

 Primitive data types

 Every variable is originally constructed based on one or several primitive data types, or types for short.
 These types reflect the nature of the information (e.g. text or number).
 In Envision, all types are identified and validated at compile time, i.e. Envision is a strongly typed language.
 Non-primitive types include, for example, tuples that are a collection of types.
 In this section, all the primitive data types are reviewed.
-All the more complicated types processed by Envision are built on top of those primitive types.
+All of the more complicated types processed by Envision are built on top of those primitive types.

 Numbers